theoolee/vscode-reader-mode/README.md

 ## Usage

-Manually toggle reader mode:
+Toggle reader mode for current file:

-- Open the command palette and run `Reader Mode: Toggle Reader Mode`.
+- Open the command palette and run `Reader Mode: Toggle Reader Mode for Current File`.

-- Manually switching the files that match the auto reader mode rules from reader mode to normal will disable the auto reader mode for these files until you reload window, or you can manually toggle them back to reader mode.
+  > Manually switching the files that match the auto reader mode rules from reader mode to normal will disable the auto reader mode for these files until you reload window, or you can manually toggle them back to reader mode.

+Toggle reader mode for current workspace:

+- Open the command palette and run `Reader Mode: Toggle Reader Mode for Current Workspace`.

 Automatically open files in reader mode: